 The Special Events Director will oversee The Fall Fair, and The Spring Fair.
 This may include developing a committee.
-The director will liaise with the Volunteer Director for volunteer coordination and work with the rest of the board and Executive Director on event responsibilities.
+The director will liaise with the board Volunteer Director and Communications Director, and the Executive Director.

 The director will ensure that: